 - Has to go in the corner of a room

-4. iPrimio Enclosed Sides Stainless Steel XL Cat Litter Box (Long Lasting)
+4. iPrimio Enclosed Sides Stainless Steel XL Cat Litter Box (Best Stainless Steel Litter Box)

-This is the litter box that my best friend uses and throughout the many years I have known here, she has only ever used this litter tray.
-Unlike the other litter trays on this list that are made from plastic, this product is made from stainless steel and so stands the test of time without rusting.
+This is the litter box that my best friend uses, and throughout the many years I have known her, she has only ever used this litter tray.
+Unlike the other litter trays on this list that are made from plastic, this product is made from stainless steel and stands the test of time without rusting.

 The stainless steel material is also great for several other reasons.
-Firstly, it doesn’t hold onto odors or stains, and so despite not having a closed top, minimal nasty smells are escaping.
-It is also easy to clean and you can wipe dirt off with minimal effort.
+Firstly, it doesn’t hold onto odors or stains, so minimal nasty smells escape from the tray despite it not having a closed top.
+I also found it easy to clean as you can wipe dirt off with minimal effort.

-The high sides of this tray are also ideal to help contain the mess from litter scattering or spraying, and the tray is 12″ deep, a lot deeper than other pans.
+The high sides of this tray are also ideal for containing the mess from litter scattering or spraying, and the tray is 12″ deep, a lot deeper than other pans.
 However, whereas the tray is large and is perfectly big enough for most cat breeds (23.5″ by 15.5″), if you need a large litter box for Maine Coon cat breeds, you may wish to opt for a larger product.

 - Made from stainless steel so lasts a lifetime

-- High 12” sides reduce mess from litter scattering and spraying
+- High 12” sides reduce any mess from litter scattering and spraying

 - Material does not absorb odors or stains